-Digitalization and digital transformation are often confused and used interchangeably, however it is not completely right to do so.
+Digitalization and digital transformation are often confused and used interchangeably, however, it is not completely right to do so.
 Digital transformation in the context of today has a much broader scope than digitalization.
-It requires many more hurdles to be crossed by a business to create and implement a digital transformation strategy as compared to digitalization.
+It requires many more hurdles to be crossed by a business to create and implement a strategy as compared to digitalization.

 |Focus||Data Conversion||Information processing||Knowledge leveraging|

 |Goal||Change analog to digital format||Automate existing business operations and processes||Change the company’s culture, the way it works and thinks|

 |Activity||Convert paper documents, photos, microfilms, LPs, films, and VHS tapes to digital format||Creation of completely digital work processes||Creation of a new digital company or transformation to a digital one|

 |Tools||Computers and conversion/encoding equipment||IT systems and computer applications||Matrix of new (currently disruptive) digital technologies|

 |Example||Scanning paper-based registration forms||Completely electronic registration process||Everything electronic, from registration to content delivery|